wildfly/quickstart/managed-executor-service/README.md

 Investigate the Server Console Output
 -------------------------------------
-Look at the WildFly console or Server log and you should see log messages like the following:
+Look at the ${product.name} console or Server log and you should see log messages like the following:

     13:34:07,940 INFO  [ProductResourceRESTService] (default task-51) Will create a new Product on other Thread 13:34:07,940 INFO  [ProductResourceRESTService] (default task-51) Returning response